aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/htmlfixedsaveoptions/useTargetMachineFonts/_index.md

 Flag indicates whether fonts from target machine must be used to display the document.
-If this flag is set to ``true``, [HtmlFixedSaveOptions.fontFormat](../fontFormat/) and [HtmlFixedSaveOptions.exportEmbeddedFonts](../exportEmbeddedFonts/) properties do not have effect, also [HtmlFixedSaveOptions.resourceSavingCallback](../resourceSavingCallback/) is not fired for fonts.
+If this flag is set to ``true``, [HtmlFixedSaveOptions.fontFormat](../fontFormat/) and [HtmlFixedSaveOptions.exportEmbeddedFonts](../exportEmbeddedFonts/) properties do not have effect, also Aspose.Words.Saving.HtmlFixedSaveOptions.ResourceSavingCallback is not fired for fonts.
 Default is ``false``.